Port Alton

 Automated container handling equipment may be used to speed up operations and improve safety.
 At present, alternatives are under investigation.

 Direct Rail Access: The port would have a direct, high-capacity rail connection to major Class I railroads (e.g., Union Pacific, BNSF, Norfolk Southern) which allows for the seamless movement of containers to and from the Elwood Logistics Airport.
+Additionally, the Trans-Link Experiment is exploring direct connection concepts between the Port of Alton and the Joliet-Elwood Logistics region.

 Highway Access: Excellent access to major interstate highways, such as I-270 and I-55, would be crucial for the efficient "first-mile/last-mile" trucking of containers to local manufacturers, warehouses, and distribution centers.